 Sexual and age-related differences in incidence

 The female-to-male ratio in GCA is roughly 3.7:1.
-Smoking increases the risk 6-fold in women, while diabetes reduces the risk by half.
+Smoking increases the risk 6-fold in women.

 With prompt, adequate therapy, full recovery is the rule.
 Symptoms from temporal arteritis improve within days of treatment.
 Corticosteroids can usually be tapered within the first 4-6 weeks and eventually discontinued.
 The reduced rate of neuro-ophthalmologic complications in recent years reflects improved recognition and treatment; blindness is now a rare complication.